jbbuechler/Linux-shell/README.md

 ![img1](./images/cdandpwd.png)

-**External command w/ Input redirection (<)** - The grep command's source of input is redirected to my_shell.c file, resulting in a search for all instances of the text *printf* within the specified file being printed to the console.
+**External command w/ Input redirection (<)** - The grep command's source of input is redirected to my_shell.c file, resulting in a search for all instances of the text "printf" within the specified file being printed to the console.

 ![img1](./images/inputredir.png)